-As I am sure you will be aware, on 12 May, organisations worldwide were hit by the WannaCry cyberattack, which crippled over 200,000 computers in more than 150 countries worldwide.
-Months later, the repercussions are still being felt.
+Organisations worldwide were hit by the WannaCry cyberattack, which crippled over 200,000 computers in more than 150 countries worldwide.
+Repercussions were still being felt months later.
 The global attack involves ransomware being installed on machines and encrypting them, with an average payment of around $675 in bitcoin demanded to decrypt the files.

-E-mail is the number one delivery vehicle for ransomware, accounting for 31% of attacks
+E-mail was the number one delivery vehicle for ransomware, accounting for 31% of attacks

 Highlighting the importance of security awareness training for employees, machines became infected after a computer on a network opened an infected attachment contained in a 'phishing' e-mail.
 This contained a worm that proceeded to encrypt the machine, as well as infecting other machines on the network.
 The encryption occurred too fast for security software to catch it in many cases.
 The attack caught many off guard, and highlighted the flaws in several enterprises' technology estates.